douglashipocreme/gadcoin-node/README.md

+# Mandatoty Update

+# Please update all nodes to this version!

+Gui wallet will be published soon!

 Gadcoin is a cryptocurrency focused on providing a decentralized mechanism of exchange, and anonymity via untraceable and unlinkable transactions.

 ## Building Gadcoin